Achieving Health Equity

 Our members commit to ensuring serving with compassion in every interaction, every decision, and in every opportunity.
 As we seek to understand others, we improve the quality of our internal and external relationships and in doing so, we build bridges of understanding as building blocks in building a healthier organization and community.

-- Conduct self-assessments to determine any gaps in our policies, procedures,
+Conduct self-assessments to determine any gaps in our policies, procedures, practices and services.

 Diversity, equity, inclusion, and culturally competent medical care will be the defining characteristics of members of our association.

 II.
 Diversity, Equity and Inclusion Statement of Accountability Agreed to by Members

 1. Ensure that equity and inclusion are embedded in organizational values; operationalize these values through policy and practice; apply a racial equity lens in evaluating performance.

 2. Provide diversity, equity, inclusion and implicit / unconscious bias training for all staff, volunteers, and physicians in order to provide care in a culturally sensitive manner.